INTELLECTUAL PROPERTY BUSINESS LLC

 If you want to ensure your trademarks or proprietary information are protected from any operational liabilities, forming an LLC holding company can do that.
 Putting your intellectual property in its own holding LLC may also save on taxes, enable franchising opportunities, and give you the option to retain those assets should you sell the company.

-Benefits of Creating an Intellectual Property Holding Company
+Benefits of Forming an LLC for Your IP Holding Company

 Reduced Risk